Typical wing shape of a Bent-winged Bat.

 often distinguished only on the basis of forearm length and weight.

-Identification of species on the basis of photographs alone is not possible.
+Identification of species on the basis of photographs alone is difficult.

 In all species the fur is thick and generally brown-black to brown, or